daxm/FreePBX/README.md

 Additionally, I created the systemd service file that you can use to run this script at bootup of the FreePBX server.
 Just copy the **mitel_patch.service** file to **/etc/systemd/system/** folder.
 Then issue the command **systemctl enable mitel_patch.service** to configure this file to run at system startup.

+Note: You can use the command **journalctl -u mitel_patch** to see the log output.
+Currently the log output is sparse but you can at least see that the program is running and the timestamp it last scanned the files.